harbour/core/README.md

 You only need to use manual setup if the dependency isn't available on your platform on a system location, or you wish to use a non-standard location.
-Typically you need to do this on non-\*nix (Windows, MS-DOS, OS/2) systems for all packages and for a few packages on \*nix which are not available through official package managers (f.e.
+Typically, you need to do this on non-\*nix (Windows, MS-DOS, OS/2) systems for all packages and for a few packages on \*nix which are not available through official package managers (f.e.
 ADS Client).